“Labor Omnia Vincit” McKay Law

 Special Considerations for Children

-Facial injuries to children carry distinct damages considerations.
+Facial injuries to children involve special considerations.

 Decades of continuing care are typical.